ilukashin/datApi/README.md

 ## TODO ideas
 * passing params in jobs config and process it with ERB
-* realize worker that can process data before saving
 * tool can make SQL request (not sure it necessary )
 * simple web-view to check jobs statuses and logs